 Discussion

 The major novel finding of this study is that chronic iron deficiency in developing neurons impairs thyroid hormone-responsive gene expression despite normal thyroid hormone availability.
 The gene expression changes are indicative of a functionally altered thyroid hormone state and these impairments are not rescued by iron repletion, suggesting long-term programming.
 This study is the first to demonstrate that neuronal iron status is involved in the regulation of thyroid hormone-target genes in a cell-intrinsic manner.
 These findings demonstrate a need for future studies to elucidate an intracellular mechanism coordinating iron and thyroid hormone activities during neuron development since iron-dependent de novo thyroid hormone synthesis only occurs in the thyroid gland.
-An argument can be made for iron and thyroid hormone activities to be closely matched in the developing brain as part of a metabolic adaptation program.

 Brain development involves multiple energetically demanding processes—such as cell proliferation and differentiation, neuronal dendrite/axon outgrowth, synapse formation/function, and myelination—that requires both optimal iron and thyroid hormone status (34, 35).
 Thyroid hormones regulate cellular energy demand in the developing brain through their functional role in stimulating ATP-dependent processes, including generation of ion gradients, cytoskeleton polymerization, and cell proliferation (3).
 T3 is also a key regulator of nuclear and mitochondrial transcription for cellular energy metabolism genes (e.g., cytochrome c oxidase subunits) and mitochondrial biogenesis (e.g., PGC1-alpha) during brain development (36).
 Similarly, iron is essential for mitochondrial energy production in the developing brain through its direct role in the structure and redox activity of cytochrome- and iron-sulfur cluster-containing TCA cycle and electron transport chain proteins (4).
 Thus, we offer the novel hypothesis that matching the neuronal metabolic and growth rate (mediated by thyroid hormone) with the availability of metabolic substrates for oxidative phosphorylation (e.g., iron) is a part of a key neuroplasticity mechanism that adapts the developing neuron/brain to metabolic disruptions and prevents long-term damage.